 Matte Black is Back

 Whilst glossy surfaces have dominated much of the industry for several years now, these overdone and understated materials are making a comeback.
-Matte black is particular popular as it naturally reduces the appearance of marks and fingerprints.
+Matte black is particularly popular as it naturally reduces the appearance of marks and fingerprints.

 Be Bold with Gold